FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/tags.md

 # Tags

 The Tags column represents the set of finalized user-defined and/or provider-defined tags assigned to Tag Sources.
-Tags commonly add business context to billing data to identify and accurately allocate charges.
+Tags are commonly used for scenarios like adding business context to billing data to identify and accurately allocate charges.

 A tag is 'finalized' after a single tag value is chosen from a set of corresponding tag values for a single tag key.
 Whether a tag key can have multiple, possible values is determined by the Provider.